ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: Constructing ReadMe++ Corpus

 \subsection{Data Collection}

-The collection process varies per domain but can be categorized into four approaches: \textbf{(1)} automatically scraping content from a website \textit{(e.g; Wikipedia)}, \textbf{(2)} extracting text from sources in PDF format \textit{(e.g; contract templates, reports, etc.)}, \textbf{(3)} sampling text from existing data sources \textit{(e.g; dialogue, user reviews, etc.)}, or \textbf{(4)} manually collecting sentences \textit{(e.g; dictionary examples, etc.)}.
-Full collection details for each domain and language are provided in Appendix~\ref{appendix:domains}.
-For each domain, we collected all the available text from one or more particular sources.
-We then sampled 50 paragraphs for each domain.
-For domains collected from highly unstructured sources like PDFs, the sampling rate was increased to 100 since it is highly likely that samples will contain text that is not useful for annotation (e.g; headers, titles, references, etc.).
-Finally, from each paragraph, we sample one sentence that will be used for readability annotation.
-For quality control, we perform manual post-sampling quality check to filter out any low-quality sentences and sentences that contain toxic or offensive language.
+\paragraph{Selecting Diverse Data Sources.} Our data collection process varies per source and can be categorized into four approaches: \textbf{(1)} obtaining content directly from a website (e.g., Wikipedia), \textbf{(2)} extracting text from sources in PDF format (e.g., contract templates, reports, etc.), \textbf{(3)} sampling text from existing datasets (e.g., dialogue, user reviews, etc.), or \textbf{(4)} manually collecting sentences (e.g., dictionary examples, etc.).
+Collection details per domain are provided in Appendix~\ref{appendix:domains}.
+For each domain, we collected the available texts from one or more data sources and then sampled 50 paragraphs per domain.
+We increased the sampling rate to 100 for unstructured sources such as PDFs since they are likely to return text not useful for annotation (e.g., headers, titles, references, etc.) that needs to be filtered out.
+From each paragraph, we sample one sentence that we use for readability annotation.
+Lastly, we perform manual quality checking to filter out any low-quality sentences and sentences that contain toxic, hateful, or offensive language.

-\paragraph{Context.} In addition to the sampled sentences, we collect up to three preceding sentences as context if available.
+\paragraph{Considering the Influence of Contexts.} In addition to the sampled sentences, we collect up to three preceding sentences as context if available.
 Many of the sampled sentences could be placed in the body of a paragraph.
-Some may require context to be fully understood.
-By providing optional context, we ensure annotators will not mark a sentence as confusing and not easily readable simply because they don’t know the context in which it appears.
-Such cases have not been considered in previous work.
-For example, \citet{cefr} avoid this problem by collecting only the first sentence in a paragraph.
+We provided annotators with optional access to context in case they needed to know the context in which a sentence appears.
+Such cases have not been adequately considered in previous work; for example, \citet{cefr} collected only the first sentence in a paragraph.
+We provide additional results in Appendix~\ref{app:context-effect} where context was provided to LMs during fine-tuning.

-\paragraph{Corpus Splitting.} To ensure all domains are covered in each data split, we randomly split each sub-domain into 80\% for training, 10\% for validation, and 10\% for testing using a random seed of 42.
-The statistics of each split are shown in Table~\ref{tab:split-statistics}.